 CHEERS FOR TOOLS

 And how about that top?
-JC was able to get a nice tight edge to butt the boards up together before using the biscuit joiner.
-Typically you would need to run the boards through a joiner to get them like that.
-He’s good. (and yes, I’m partial…tee hee) It even has some original square head nails embedded in the edge.
+Typically, you would need to run the boards through a joiner to get them like that.
+It even has some original square head nails embedded in the edge.
 So cool.

 Most of what you see is something I’ve created.
 Now, that’s not to brag, but to show you that you don’t have to break the bank to get the look you’re after.
 And…I’m here to help!